jfcloutier/karma_system/design_notes/experiences.md

 An experience from a child CA can be elevated

+* if observed
 * if it is not contradicted by a sibling CA
-* the elevated experience is not a component of an abstract experience of the parent CA
+* if the elevated experience does not contribute to an experience of the parent CA
-  * the CA has "abstracted out" the child's experience
+  * i.e. the CA has not "abstracted out" the child's experience

+An elevated experience may benefit from a different wellbeing valuation and from higher-level affordances.

 ## An experience economy